How to choose a power supply for LED strips?

 • The power supply must operate at the same voltage as the strip.

-• Its power should be at least 20–30% greater than the total consumption of the strip.
+• Its power rating should be at least 20–30% higher than the strip’s total power consumption.

-• The cross-section of the wires should be selected so that the voltage drop does not exceed 3%.
+• The cable cross-section should be selected so that the voltage drop does not exceed 3%.

-• Longer sections of the strip are best powered from both ends.
+• Longer strip runs are best powered from both ends.

-• The type of power supply should be matched to the working conditions, including the IP protection rating, dimming capabilities, or power factor correction.
+• The type of power supply should be matched to the operating conditions, including IP rating, dimming capability, and power factor correction.

-• Each installation should be protected with fuses, and the power supply must be adequately ventilated.
+• Every installation should be protected with fuses, and the power supply must have adequate ventilation.

 Summary

-Selecting the power supply for an LED strip is not just mathematics, but also understanding practical installation principles.
-A properly chosen power supply should have a capacity at least twenty percent greater than the strip's requirements, operate at the same voltage as the strip, and be suited to environmental conditions and the intended control method.
-It should also work with cables of an appropriate cross-section to avoid voltage drops and uneven illumination.
+Selecting a power supply for an LED strip is not only a matter of maths, but also of understanding practical installation principles.
+A properly selected power supply should have an output at least twenty per cent higher than the strip’s power demand, operate at the same voltage as the strip, be matched to environmental conditions, and be suitable for the intended control method.
+It should also work with cables of an appropriate cross-section to avoid voltage drops and uneven light output.

-If you want to avoid issues with flickering, overheating, and failures, opt for reliable power supplies equipped with the appropriate protections and matched to the specific type of LED strip.
-Contact us - we will advise and select a solution ideally tailored to your project.
-This way, your LED installation will shine consistently and reliably for many years.
+If you want to avoid problems with flickering, overheating, and failures, choose proven power supplies equipped with appropriate protection features and selected for the specific type of LED strip.
+Contact us – we will advise you and select a solution perfectly tailored to your project.
+This ensures your LED installation will provide uniform, reliable light for many years.

 Author